comptoolsres/comptoolsres.github.io/index.md

 * Construct analytical pipelines to accomplish complex tasks.
 * Describe basic database design, creation and manipulation.
 Perform scripted database operations for information discovery, data exploration and research data curation.
 * Have a basic understanding of research graphics formats, preparation and manipulation
+* Have a basic understanding of artificial intelligence and gain hands-on experience with computer vision.

 ## Meeting Times

+### Synchronous Meetings

-### Synchronous Meetings: Mon, Wed, Fri 8:30am - 9:20am
+* Mon, Wed, Fri 9:35 AM - 10:25 AM (Period 3)
+* Bartram Hall, room 211

 {% include image.html file='lecture.png' alt="lecture icon" position="right" max-width=75 %}

-* I will be online and presenting material and/or helping students: **Mon, Wed, Fri 8:30am - 9:20am)**
   {% include important.html content="You should make every effort to attend these sessions.
 While I will post most lectures ahead of time and will record these session, **this is the best opportunity to ask questions and get help from me and others in the class.**" %}

 * I understand that with all that is going on, some students will need to miss classes sometimes.
 That is fine and I will do my best to help you catch up, but regular attendance is the best way to learn.

 ### Asynchronous Work